abg-dev/csv2kanboard/README.md

 ## Prerequisites

 - PHP 5.x.
 Tested on PHP 5.5+
-- Tested against **latest Kanboard development** branch.
-Should work against last released version.
+- Tested against Release **1.0.12**, **latest Kanboard development** branch.

 ## Usage

 1. Download and put the csv2kanboard.php file somewhere.
-2. **IMPORTANT**: You must open the script and set value of .
+2. **IMPORTANT**: You must set the Kanban webhook URL.
 Get it from http://<kanboard_url>/?controller=config&action=webhook.
-Copy the text against 'URL for task creation' label.
+You can set it to one of these files:
+    - A file with name `.csv2kanboard` in the same directory.
+Just paste it in the file and make sure it's the first line.
+    - Open the `csv2kanboard.php` and set it there at line number 7.
+This is overridden if mentioned in `.csv2kanboard` file.
 3. Run `php csv2kanboard.php <filename>`.
 You need to pass a comma delimited filename as argument.

 **Example command line:**